Introduction to welding.

 The metal part of the incision is melted so that it evaporates with the high-temperature arc flow of the plasma arc.
 An incision is made by blowing the molten material away from the base with the help of a high-velocity stream or current.

-(1) the high energy density of plasma arc, the high temperature of arc column and strong penetrating ability.
+(1) the high energy density of the plasma arc, the high temperature of arc column and strong penetrating ability.
 10 ~ 12mm thick steel without open groove, can weld through a double – face forming.
 Fast welding speed, high productivity and low-stress deformation.

 (2) the weld section is in a wine glass shape and no finger-like penetration problem.

 (3) the arc straightening is good, and the fluctuation of the molten pool is small due to the influence of long arc length fluctuation.